 where:

-– "Index" field specifies the index of the parent syntax element of this callback.
+– The "Index" field specifies the index of the parent operation of this callback.

-– "SubIndex" field is made up of a consecutive number for readers of the RIICS to refer to each callback.
+– The "SubIndex" field is made up of a consecutive number for readers of the RIICS to refer to each callback.

-– "EventName" field shows the name of the callback event.
+– The "EventName" field shows the name of the callback event.

 – The "AdditionalInfo" field is used to provide a space for the implementer to add more specific information about this callback.

 – For each callback, if it is mandatory, the "Status" field should be filled with "m"; if it is optional, the "Status" should be filled with "o".

+– The "Support" field is used for suppliers to claim whether this content is supported or not.

 7.2.11 Tag profile

-In the REST interface definition file, the Tag object is used to classify operations.
-In RIICS proforma, tag profile makes REST interface elements easy to browse and retrieve.
+In a REST interface definition specification, the Tag object is used to classify operations.
+In RIICS proforma, tag profile makes REST interface elements easier to be grouped and navigated.

 The tag profile is given in Table 7-10: